JiahaoShen0510/JiahaoShen0510/README.md

 Also have the work experiences in Real-Estate Management, Human Resource and Corporate Training, Education Quantitative Research, Library Research and Digital Humanities, Museum Curation and Research, Special Education, and Natural Environment.

 ## Education History: King's College London (Ongoing)
-Now enrolled as the Postgraduate student in King's College London with study in International Affairs: Cyber Security (Master of Arts). which the study is expected to symbolize the culmination of my education journey.
+Now enrolled as the Postgraduate student in King's College London with study in International Affairs: Cyber Security (Master of Arts).
+The study is expected to symbolize the culmination of my education journey.

-In pursuit of CompTIA CySA+ & CompTIA PenTest+ certifications as part of the degree plan.
-Currently researching the global interactions of civilizations in the age of big data.
+In pursuit of CompTIA CySA+ & CompTIA PenTest+ certifications and will work as the research fellow at KCL Cybersecurity Centre (start on January 2022) as the degree plan.

 ## Education History: Other Parts

-Previously studied in University of Oklahoma with M.Ed. in Higher Education (2020.12) and James Madison University with B.A. in History & Asian Studies (2017.12).
+Previously studied in University of Oklahoma with M.Ed. in Higher Education with green belt certification in Lean Six Sigma (2020.12) and James Madison University with B.A. in History & Asian Studies (2017.12).
 Completed the whole K-12 study in Shanghai No.3 Central School & Shanghai Qingyun School (2000-2012).

 ## More Information